 - and more

-Because document analysis is such as common use for AI (one of the first) its range of applications is numerous. regardless of the requirements or the details of a existing back office process, it is very likely that a AI system could be used to assist or improve what is existing.
+Because document analysis is such as common use for AI (one of the first) its range of applications is numerous.
+Regardless of the requirements or the details of an existing back office process, it is very likely that a AI system could be used to assist or improve what is existing.

-With the extra pressure of lockdown efficiency is more vital than ever, AI systems, used in the right way can add a vital edge in adding efficiency.
+With the extra pressure of lockdown due to Covid 19 (at the time of writing this), efficiency is more vital than ever.
+AI systems, used in the right way can add a vital edge in adding efficiency.

 For more information on what is possible and how document analysis using AI can help you, contact Pro AI via email@example.com to find out more.